started growing bamboo in 1980 and joined The

 The nursery is

-managed by Noah Bell, with over twelve years experience working closely with
+managed by Noah Bell, with over sixteen years experience working closely with

 bamboo in the landscape and nursery trade, and managing Bamboo Garden since